-Using one of these brand versions across your project materials is mandatory, be it the official or custom option.
-Whenever space allows, we recommend using your custom brand as this helps your project to stand out more clearly from others.
+Using one of these logo versions across your project materials is mandatory, be it the programme's official or project-specific option.
+Whenever space allows, we recommend using your custom project logo as this helps your project to stand out more clearly from others.